FAQ

 Together, we’ll consider location, interests, strengths, goals, and finances to find the best fit for you.
 Do you want a pep band or a top business program close to the beach?
 It’s out there!

+From need-based aid to local and institutional merit-based scholarships, there are many sources for funding.
+And yes, cost should be a major factor when building the college list.
+See the list of scholarship sites on the Resources page.
 As an IEC, I can help students identify schools that are more likely to offer them a generous financial aid package.
 And when they choose the right school, they’re more likely to graduate on time.
 These achievements can keep college costs down by far more than what it costs to hire a consultant.
 For my students in the Class of 2020, cumulative merit scholarships totaled over $450k!

 Always focus on your own interests and passions.
 Don’t choose activities that you hope will stack your application.
-Think about duration and finding opportunities to take on a leadership role.
+Think about duration and finding opportunities to take on a leadership role

 Unless you are applying into a specialty field, most schools do not require you to declare a major before second semester sophomore year.
 If you don’t quite know yet what you want to study, I recommend looking at schools with extensive core requirements which gives you the opportunity to explore your interests while building credits.